-Get plenty of hands-on experience to work towards your Red Seal Endorsement.
+Get the hands-on training you need to work towards your Red Seal Endorsement in Carpentry.

 The objective of the Carpentry Pre-Apprenticeship program is to provide students with:

 - Theoretical trade knowledge which together with hands-on shop experience will enable students to go on to train for employment as capable and knowledgeable apprentices and entry-level workers in the trade.

 - Acquisition of safety skills and awareness.

 - Ability to apply mathematical concepts to the Carpentry trade.

 At the end of the program, students will have: